TomConlin/Semantic_Exchange_Format/README.md

 Or any number of other phrases, many names for a useful concept.

-This simple pattern is useful as a building block in a more complex model when we allow a leaf (_Answer_) of one building block the be the root (`Deck`) of another building block.
+This simple pattern is useful as a building block
+in a more complex model when we allow a leaf (_Answer_) of one building block
+the be the root (`Deck`) of another building block.
-(Note: we do not allow new decks to appear anywhere but as a root or leaf)
+(Note: we do not allow _Decks_ to appear anywhere but as a root or leaf)

 With the deck of flash cards analogy;
 The answer on one of the first Deck's card would be to switch to a different deck.

-The only strict rule would be: a 'Deck' may only appear exactly once on any branch of the tree.
+The only strict rule would be:
+A'Deck' may only appear exactly once on any branch of the tree to prevent cycles.
-I suspect a more sensible rule is the generalization: that a deck should only exist once in given a tree.
+I suspect a more sensible rule is the generalization:
+that a deck should only exist once in given a tree.

 note: the generic terms `Deck` & `Card` are just stand ins for more loaded terms such as
 [collection, container, list, array, series ,sequence, set, bag, ... ]
-and
+and/or
 [class, record, map, dictionary, associative array, ... ]
-which through their use in practice may unintentionally imply either more or less than I intend at the moment.
+which through their use in various practices may unintentionally imply either more or less than I intend at the moment.

 What is important is an outer construct loosely associating